- Please read all information on this page carefully as it may be critical for your acceptance to the camp.

 Please check the Fee projections in the attached list, to know how much you need to pay according to your region and family size, or contact us directly to confirm the amount to be paid.
 Please also e-mail us no later than 1 week before the camp, if you are not able to pay online beforehand and prefer to bring cash to Cabella.
 The online payment or the e-mail will be used as confirmation of your intention to join the camp.

 Pocket money: €10 for youngsters and €20 for older children is sufficient.
-It can be kept with a parent or older sibling on camp, or by the child if they are old enough to be responsible about it, else it can be given to the camp at registration, and we’ll give it to them the day we visit the village.
+This can be kept with a parent or older sibling on camp, or by the child if they are old enough to be responsible about it, if not it can be given to the camp at registration, and we’ll give it to them the day we visit the village.
 Any emergency money can be temporarily arranged for by the camp.

 WHAT TO BRING